SarangNoether/skunkworks/rct3.md

 # RingCT 3.0 analysis

 This analysis examines size and verification time estimates for the RingCT 3.0 (RCT3) transaction protocol.
 This protocol was developed by Tsz Hon Yuen et al. and described in a [preprint](https://eprint.iacr.org/2019/508).
+Monero Research Lab [proof-of-concept code](https://github.com/SarangNoether/skunkworks/tree/rct3) is also available, but should not be used in production.

 Important assumptions and notes:
 - only group operations are considered for timing purposes